Cecilia999/computer_science_fundamental_knowledge/operating_system/Process.md

 3. Each process is given an integer identifier, termed its process identifier, or PID.
 The parent PID ( PPID ) is also stored for each process.

-4. On UNIX system, the process scheduler is termed **sched**, and is given **PID 0**.
+4. On UNIX system, the process scheduler is termed **sched** (this is kernal process), and is given **PID 0**.
 The first thing it does at system startup time is to launch **init**, which gives that process **PID 1**.
 Init then launches all system daemons and user logins, and becomes the ultimate parent of all other processes.

 5. Depending on system implementation, a child process may receive some amount of shared resources with its parent.
 Child processes may or may not be limited to a subset of the resources originally allocated to the parent, preventing creation of too many child process overload system resource.